 2023 O.S.D.
 Les Pierres, Crozon sur Vauvre, France

-2004-2012 Kijk Mama, de Tijd Verstrijkt (Look Mom, time’s passing), online daily art project documenting my mother’s Alzheimer.
+2004-2012 Kijk Mama, de Tijd Verstrijkt (Look Mom, time’s passing), online daily art project documenting my mother’s Alzheimer disease.